lukeephilips/encyclopedia/README.md

 ## Specifications

 Users can view words:
-* If user views the encyclopedia, it will display all words with links to their descriptions
+* If user views the encyclopedia, it will display all words in alpha order with links to their descriptions

 * If user views an individual word, they can see all properties of that word including a definition